How to Get to and Around Vanua Levu

 5. Car Rental on Vanua Levu

 Another way to get around Vanua Levu is to do it yourself with a rental car.
 Vanua Levu offers a number of scenic drives with interesting stops along the way.
 Sealed roads include the road between Savusavu and Labasa, as well as the Hibiscus Highway.
 Otherwise, other roads on Vanua Levu are gravel roads.
 Car hire companies on Vanua Levu include Budget Rental Cars, Vanua Rental Cars, AA Car Rental, AAQIB Rentals and more.
-See The Best Car Rentals in Fiji.
+See The Best Car Rentals on Vanua Levu for more comparisons.

 6. Cruise Ship

 Not only is Savusavu a port of call for some of the international cruises featuring Fiji on the itinerary, which you can learn more about in the 10 Cruises That Visit Fiji, but Vanua Levu also features on national cruises with Captain Cook Cruises.
+The most frequent cruise to Savusavu is on the 7-Night Colonial Cruise, which departs six times a year.
 Their 7-Night 4 Cultures Discovery Cruise might only depart a few times a year, but it’s a great way to discover some of the different islands around Vanua Levu, including Kioa, as well as Savusavu and Labasa.
 Learn more about Captain Cook Cruises on Viator, Tripadvisor and The Guide to Cruises Around Fiji.

 [CLOSED] Helicopter Flights on Vanua Levu